aimeos/aimeos-docs/src/admin/jqadm/customize.md

 ]
 ```

 This configuration will be merged into the global *Aimeos* configuration and applied to all available text fields of all domains.
-(Configuration for specific text fields is currently not available.)
+(Individual configurations for specific text fields is currently not available.)

 If you wish to activate certain buttons, e.g. for super- and/or subscript, or add e.g. text align options, you have to extend your configuration like this: